DoodleScheduling/apollo-controller/README.md

 By default a `SuperGraphSchema` only looks up sub graphs from the same namespace but with a namespace selector this behaviour can be changed.
 Using `namespaceSelector.matchLabels: {}` will lookup sub graphs across all namespaces.

-**IMPORTANT**: The apollo-controller uses [doodlescheduling/rover](https://github.com/DoodleScheduling/rover) as image for the apollo rover cli since the is no official one. rover requires you as a user to accept the license, by design we do not package this acknowledgment.
-You will need agree to the [license](https://www.apollographql.com/trust/licensing) via the reconciler template as follow or package your own rover image.

 ```yaml
 apiVersion: apollo.infra.doodle.com/v1beta1
 kind: SuperGraphSchema